 After initial consultation with the Local Authority it became clear that a standard Lidl store would not be acceptable at this site given the prominent site and active frontages to two major roads.

 We carefully designed the store with a prominent elevation to the junction of the two roads, in doing so creating a pedestrian plaza in front of the store.
 This end of the building featured a coffee shop, the first ever within a Lidl store in the UK.
 The other prominent elevation was re-designed to create an active frontage to the street whilst still maintaining the general layout of a standard Lidl store.

-In addition to Lidl, we have also worked with Sainsbury’s and Budgens on mixed-use projects in Birmingham and the Cotswolds – once again our specialism in designing and getting planning permission for retail developments in tricky locations comes to the fore.
+In addition to Lidl, we have also worked on mixed-use projects with Sainsbury’s in Birmingham and Budgens in the Cotswolds – once again our specialism in designing and getting planning permission for retail developments in tricky locations comes to the fore.

 If you’re looking for planning permission for retail and mixed-use schemes in the West Midlands, give Lapworth Architects a call on 0121 455 0032 for a free, no-obligation consultation.

 Our 20+ years of work mean great design and good relationships with planning departments across the region to give our projects the best chance of getting your planning permission and starting building.

 Your budget is tailored to your needs so you’re always on top of your costs.
 We’re proud to offer excellent value for money for our services, from design and planning right through to build.